Walking in Bologna: top walks, hikes and hidden trails

 San Luca

-I usually walk up there with my camera, especially during sunset or at night, to admire the beautiful lights and relax in the quiet of the hill.
+I usually go with my camera, especially at sunset or late at night: the silence, the soft lights and the city in the background are hard to beat.

 Where to start: Porta Saragozza